 Ritmacuba's Canadian representative, Joyce Corbett Humbert

 It is with great pleasure that I represent Ritmacuba in Canada.
 Music and dance of various styles and origins have always been an important part of my life.
 At some point along the way, I became a jazz afficionado, ventured into Latin jazz and ended up exploring Cuban music.
 That led to a week in Havana for the Jazz Festival in 2004.
 Since then I have had many other wonderful musical experiences in Cuba.
 I have been playing congas and studying percussion for several years.
-In Toronto, the city where I live, we have some great teachers of Cuban music and dance.
-But, I think that if you are going to play the music or dance the dances of any country, you must eventually experience it in context, in its country of origin.
+There are great teachers of Cuban music and dance outside of Cuba but if you are going to play the music or dance the dances of any country, you must eventually experience it in context, in its country of origin.

 Ritmacuba offers a great learning experience and an amazing opportunity to be part of Carnaval!
 That is truly a blast!

 Words from our participants

 Just to say take for sist!
 In addition to the music, the lessons, excursions and happenings.
 I enjoyed so much the tranquility and calm at the terrace and garden at the house where I stayed.
 What a place to start the day in the quiet of daybreak, and to get your bearings and recover after intense sessions at the Allianza!
 Ola (percussions - Norway) August 2010

 - - - - - -